 It includes an assessment tool to discover “what kind of marketer are you.”
 The objective was to foster better collaboration, which isn’t central to their product necessarily.
 Providing this tool was of value to its users.

 It’s a great example of developing a content calendar that focuses on user needs.
 It’s also a campaign that focuses on one product — Dropbox Business.
-It’s a unique content calendar example.
+It’s a unique calendar example.

 SAP: Enterprise Software with Many Niches